The class the stars fell on: About the class

 Harmon was preceded by his two older brothers, Kenneth B. Harmon, of the class of 1910, and Millard F. Harmon, Jr., of the class of 1912.
 Hubert Harmon was ejected when it was discovered that he had two brothers at West Point, as it was felt that the taxpayers would not be getting their money's worth educating three sons of the same family.
 He was readmitted in June 1911 after his father lobbied numerous government officials.
 He now only had one brother at West Point, as Kenneth had graduated the year before.
-Both Millard Jr., and Hubert subsequently became three-star generals.
+Both Millard Jr., and Hubert later became three-star generals.

 Due to its origins as an engineering school, the West Point curriculum emphasized mathematics and other technical subjects of relevance to that specialty rather than education in military topics.
 Much of the military training that was provided concerned close order drill and equitation.
 Of the top 25 graduates of the class of 1915, 24 were commissioned into the Corps of Engineers.
 The exception, James A. Lester, who was ranked 23rd, chose to go into the field artillery instead.
-He would become a major general.
+He became a major general.